Phabrico/Phabrico/docs/13-CommandLineInterfacing/README.md

 Usage:
 ```
 Phabrico /download  [json-config-file]  /token:[phabricator-conduit-token]

+Phabrico /strip  [json-config-file]
 ```

-Downloads some Phriction documents and/or Maniphest tasks from Phabricator.
+With `/download` you can download some Phriction documents and/or Maniphest tasks from Phabricator.

+With `/strip` you can copy some Phriction documents and/or Maniphest tasks from a Phabrico file.
+You will be asked for the location of this database file when executing the command.

 The specification of these Phriction documents and Maniphest tasks is done by means of a JSON configuration file.

 An example of such JSON config file: